Aerial ramming: United Kingdom and Commonwealth

 Although technically not ramming, RAF pilots did use an intentional collision of sorts against the V-1 flying bomb.
 When it was discovered that shooting a V-1 could detonate the warhead and/or fuel tank, thereby endangering the attacking aircraft, pilots would instead fly beside the V-1.
 Once in position, the pilot would roll to one side, lifting his wingtip to produce an area of high-pressure turbulence beneath the wingtip of the V-1, causing it to roll in the opposite direction.
+This tactic was known amongst pilots as wing tipping/wing wacking.
 The rudimentary automatic pilot of the V-1 was often not able to compensate, sending it diving into the ground.

 Greece

 On 2 November 1940, Greek pilot Marinos Mitralexis shot down one Italian Savoia-Marchetti SM.79 bomber; then, out of ammunition, brought another down by smashing its rudder with the propeller of his PZL P.24 fighter.
 Both aircraft were forced into emergency landings, and Mitralexis threatened the bomber's four-man crew into surrender using his pistol.
 Mitralexis was promoted in rank and awarded medals.